t16h05008/SysDynPy/README.md

 ![simulation-diagram-lotka-volterra](examples/simulation-diagram-lotka-volterra.png "simulation-diagram-lotka-volterra").

 #### 1. Creating the system
 This step is pretty simple.
 We create a system so we can reference it when creating the system elements in the next step.
+The system keeps track of all system elements and can show them if needed by using `lv_system.show_system_elements()`.

 ```python
 number_of_simulation_steps = 200